godotengine/godot-docs/tutorials/animation/introduction_2d.rst

    If you animate the wrong property, you can edit a track's path anytime.
    Double click on it and type the new path.
-Play the animation using the "Play from beginning" button |Play from beginning| (Default shortcut:
-   Shift+D) to see the changes instantly.
+Play the animation using the "Play from beginning" button |Play from beginning| (or pressing :kbd:`Shift + D` on keyboard) to see the changes instantly.

 Tutorial: Creating a simple animation
 -------------------------------------